 We needed a more dynamic and less interactive way of doing this.
 Then, came the idea of defining a “desired state”, -describing what charts and where we want them to exist in the cluster- and a tool that is smart enough to make sure this state is achieved.
-Something like infrastructure as code, but for helm charts (k8s apps).
+Something like infrastructure as code, but for Helm charts (Kubernetes apps).
 When we change the desired state, the tool can understand what changes we need and make them happen for us.
 This way, we only need to maintain our desired state and let the tool handle the logic of how it’s implemented.
-We called this tool “Helmsman” since it works as autopilot for your k8s cluster.
+We called this tool “Helmsman” since it works as autopilot for your Kubernetes cluster.

-Helmsman gets its directions to navigate from a declarative file called Desired State File (DSF) maintained by the user (k8s admin) and is usually version controlled.
-DSFs follow a specification which allows user to define how to connect to a k8s cluster, what namespaces to use/create, what Helm repos to use for finding charts, and what instances (aka releases) of the chart to be installed/deleted/rolled back/upgraded and with what input parameters.
+Helmsman gets its directions to navigate from a declarative file called Desired State File (DSF) maintained by the user (Kubernetes admin) and is usually version controlled.
+DSFs follow a specification which allows user to define how to connect to a Kubernetes cluster, what namespaces to use/create, what Helm repos to use for finding charts, and what instances (aka releases) of the chart to be installed/deleted/rolled back/upgraded and with what input parameters.

 Helmsman interprets your wishes from the DSF and compares it to what’s running in the designated cluster.
 It is smart enough to figure out what changes need to be applied to make your wishes come true without maintaining/storing any additional information anywhere.

 A simple DSF looks like the example below (which works with minikube):